hellohaptik/docs_haptik/docs/other/sla_agreement.md

-# Service Level Agreement (SLA) for Enterprise Clients
+---
+title: SLA Agreement
+---

 We guarantee that 99.9% of the time the Covered Service will successfully receive and respond to API requests on the production environment.

 The following definitions apply to the SLA: